OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Installing-Software/Using-opkg.md

 For best results, make sure you're on the `latest` Omega firmware.
 Take a look at our guide on [updating the Omega](#updating-the-omega) for steps on how to install the `latest` firmware.

-#### You don't Have a Package I Want/Need!
+### You don't Have a Package I Want/Need!

-As mentioned above, we host a smaller selection of packages than the official LEDE package repos.
-However, if you need specific packages, we would be happy to add them to our repo.
+By default, `opkg` on the Omega2 platform is configured use Onion's online package repositories.
+We host a selection of packages that are frequently used by the Omega2 userbase.
+However, the official OpenWRT repositories host a larger selection of packages.

-Let us know which packages you would like to see added by posting on the [Onion Community](https://community.onion.io/).
-We'll do our best to update the repo in a timely manner!
+If you're looking for a specific package and it isn't available by default, you can try enabling the official OpenWRT package repositories on your Omega.
+Read on for more details.

 ### Enable the Official OpenWRT Package Repos {#using-opkg-switch-to-lede-repos}

-If you really dislike using our repos, it's easy to switch back to using the official OpenWRT repos.
-You can also experiment with combining the use of Onion and LEDE repos.
-This can all be accomplished by editing the `/etc/opkg/distfeeds.conf` file that configures which repos are to be used.
+It's very straightforward to configure `opkg` to use the OpenWRT package repos in addition to the Onion package repos.
+This can be accomplished by editing the `/etc/opkg/distfeeds.conf` file that configures which repos are to be used.

 By default, it will be configured to use the Onion repos and will look something like this:
 ```